isabellaccarloss/wisd_boston23/README.md

 Next steps:
 - Map other games' screens
-- Track the coverage behaviour
+- Track the coverage behavior